data-mechanics/course-2016-fal-proj/ggelinas/README.md

 ![Property and Crime Correlation graph](/ggelinas/visuals/crime_prop_corr.png)

-This correlation coefficient shows that it is a moderate/weak negative correlation.
+This correlation coefficient shows that a moderate/weak negative correlation.
 With a high p-value, it states that this observation is a non-significant result that will not prove the Null hypothesis false.
 This suggests that the Null hypothesis: "Crimes decreasing and property value increasing" may be true.